 Prerequisite: ACC 104 with a C- or higher, or permission.
 This course contains the concepts and techniques of managerial cost accounting, including cost analysis and estimation, cost management systems, and management control systems.
-Upon successful completion of this course, students will be able to: a) Identify, estimate, and analyze costs and cost behavior, b) Apply differential analysis to pricing and production decisions, c) Assign costs and differentiate among the following systems: Job order, Process, Activity-based, d) Apply activity-based cost management and business unit performance to improve operations & evaluate performance, e) Prepare and interpret budgets and variances.
+Upon successful completion of this course, students will be able to: 1) Identify, estimate, and analyze costs and cost behavior; 2) Apply differential analysis to pricing and production decisions; 3) Assign costs and differentiate among the following systems: Job order, Process, Activity-based; 4) Apply activity-based cost management and business unit performance to improve operations & evaluate performance; 5) Prepare and interpret budgets and variances